Thread Safety

 • Free-threading builds: Multi-worker means multi-thread.
 All workers share one memory space.
 Thread safety matters.

 Pounce is designed for the free-threading world.
-The key principle: shared data is immutable, mutable data is per-request.
+The key principle: server-owned shared configuration is frozen, mutable request data is per-request.

-These are shared across all worker threads with zero synchronization:
+These are shared across worker threads without mutating the shared object:

 Data Type Why It's Safe